 Room Reservations Policy

-The KJS Library has limited space available for use when the library is open.
+The LSSU Library has a variety of rooms available for use, some of which can be reserved for group study.
 Every effort is made to provide comfortable space that enhances and contributes to the best possible learning opportunities for our students.
-The library has a variety of rooms available for use, some of which can be reserved for group study.

 General Guidelines for all Rooms

 - Equipment problems should be reported to circulation desk staff.

 - Respect for those studying and conducting research in the library should be observed at all times.
 To minimize noise disruption, the meeting room doors should be closed if media is being used, and the volume kept at a level that will not disturb others outside the room.
 Please observe the sound zone guidelines posted in the various regions of the library so that all users can find areas that match their sound-level needs.

 - The Library is not responsible for any items left unattended.
 All individuals are urged to keep laptops, purses, book bags, and other valuables in their direct supervision at all times.